-This recipe uses flank steak marinated in garlic then grilled to perfection.
+This recipe for Vampire Steaks with Garlic Red Wine Reduction uses flank steak marinated in garlic then grilled to perfection.
 It's topped with a red wine reduction made with garlic and onions.
-This is perfection for Halloween, or any time of the year.

 Okay, okay, I'm just going to say this right out of the gate.
-This post was SO much fun to work on.
-I mean we've got wine, Halloween and Meat.
-Best job ever.
+This recipe was so much fun to make.
+I mean we've got wine, halloween and meat!

-There are days I just love my job.
+Honestly, I love my job.
 The day I made this recipe might have been the best day ever.
-I literally had a grin from ear to ear the day I whipped this up.
+I literally had a grin from ear to ear the day I made this.

 It's just the right amount of cheesiness for Halloween, while still being grown up enough to serve at any dinner party.
 Just leave out the bats and vampire cut outs for fine dining.